How To Run a Process Mapping Workshop

 The old adage “when you have a hammer, every problem looks like a nail” is common when any new and disruptive technology comes along and RPA is no exception.
 Once you start to look at your business through the RPA lense you’ll quickly identify many potential opportunities.

 The key is, as above, to try and identify the true business benefits.
 It doesn’t have to be time consuming.
-The days of long discovery and analysis phases are coming to an end with the advent of new tools such as Skore’s Digital Discovery platform.
-This capture and analysis of end-to-end processes takes a fraction of the time compared to traditional methodologies.
+The days of long discovery and analysis phases are coming to an end with the advent of new software tools such as Skore’s Process Improvement platform.
+This capture and analysis of end-to-end processes takes a fraction of the time compared to traditional ways.

 This means the business can quickly understand the potential business benefits across multiple processes allowing a comparison and prioritisation of opportunities.